-I’m going to go beyond some of the more popular nutrients of concern when it comes to being vegan although the usual suspects still stand: vitamin B12, calcium, zinc, iron, vitamin A, and the long chain omega-3 fats EPA & DHA [as opposed to the shorter chain alpha-linolenic acid or ALA, which is not the same as EPA & DHA].
+I’m going to go beyond some of the more popular nutrients of concern when it comes to being vegan although the usual suspects still stand: vitamin B12, calcium, zinc, iron, vitamin A, and the long-chain omega-3 fats EPA & DHA [as opposed to the shorter chain alpha-linolenic acid or ALA, which is not the same as EPA & DHA].

-I’m not suggesting that diets which contain animal foods are necessarily healthier but study after study shows that vegetarian and vegan diets need more attention when it comes to certain nutrients.
+I’m not suggesting that diets that contain animal foods are necessarily healthier but study after study shows that vegetarian and vegan diets need more attention when it comes to certain nutrients.
 Why?
 Because philosophies aside, animal foods tend to contain these nutrients in higher amounts and, more importantly, those nutrients are absorbed better/more efficiently.

-Nutrients of concern when it comes to vegan diets
+Nutrients of concern with vegan diets

-Vitamin B12: by far the best understood nutrient at risk for vegans.
+By far the best understood nutrient at risk for vegans.
 B12 is so crucial for so many physiological functions.
 There are virtually no vegan sources of B12 which is found abundantly in animal foods.

 B12 plays an important role in mental health and in preserving cognition as we age.
 Several studies have confirmed how vegans are at risk for B12 deficiencies and this is especially true for children’s growing brains while following a vegan diet.
 (1, 2,).
 Vegans need to be sure to include foods fortified with vitamin B12, use Brewer’s & nutritional yeast and/or supplements.

-Zinc: suboptimal intakes of zinc is common, even for omnivores but more so for vegans, Like all minerals, zinc from plant foods isn’t absorbed as efficiently because of anti-nutrients like phytic acid, fiber, saponins etc. Some research puts the decreased absorption at 35% less in a vegan diet and it’s estimated that zinc requirements may be as high as 50% greater for vegetarians due to the lowered absorption.
+Zinc: suboptimal intakes of zinc are common, even for omnivores but more so for vegans, Like all minerals, zinc from plant foods isn’t absorbed as efficiently because of anti-nutrients like phytic acid, fiber, saponins, etc. Some research puts the decreased absorption at 35% less in a vegan diet and it’s estimated that zinc requirements may be as high as 50% greater for vegetarians due to the lowered absorption.

 Note, it’s not just zinc where requirements are estimated to be higher in vegan diets, it also goes for protein, iron, calcium, and magnesium

-Iron: Iron is found naturally in some plant foods but the reality is, it’s not absorbed as efficiently as it is from animal foods – sorry folks, it’s not a matter of opinion, it’s a matter of fact.
+Iron is found naturally in some plant foods but the reality is, it’s not absorbed as efficiently as it is from animal foods – sorry folks, it’s not a matter of opinion, it’s a matter of fact.
 It is for this reason that vegans tend to have lower body stores of iron.
 (3, 4).

 Vegans tend to have an excess of the plant-based omega-3 fat alpha-linolenic acid or ALA at the expense of EPA & DHA.
 This is why there’s been a growing market for vegan sources [algae] of EPA & DHA to help fill the gap and to ensure vegans get these precious omega-3 fats.

-Vitamins A & D: straight up.
+Straight up.
 Beta carotene is not vitamin A which is called retinal/retinol.
 Preformed vitamin A is only found in animal foods like milk, liver, fish & seafood, organ meats and eggs.
 It’s true a small amount of beta carotene from orange/green vegetables and orange fruit is converted to vitamin A, the amount is relatively small (5) and not everyone does it to the same degree.

 To get the same amount of vitamin A from 1/2 teaspoon of cod liver oil, you’d have to eat 2 cups of carrots, 1 cup of sweet potatoes, and 2 cups of kale – good luck.
 The estimated equivalency [conversion] ratio for beta-carotene to vitamin A from plants ranges from 3.8-28.1…that’s a lot of carotene that’s needed to make enough vitamin A.

 Vitamin D typically comes from the sun but is also found in eggs, organ meats, fortified milk and fish.
-A little vitamin D is found in some mushrooms but consumption remains low which is why vegans typically have 74% lower blood levels of vitamin D compared to omnivores (6) although both vegans and omnivores don’t get enough of this critical vitamin but that’s a different story.
+A little vitamin D is found in some mushrooms but consumption remains low which is why vegans typically have 74% lower blood levels of vitamin D compared to omnivores (6) although both vegans and omnivores don’t get enough of this critical vitamin that’s a different story.

 But that’s not all..

-Choline: a cousin to the B vitamins, choline is a very underappreciated nutrient.
+A cousin to the B vitamins, choline is a very underappreciated nutrient.
 See my full post on choline.
 It is found in plant foods but like most of the other nutrients in this post, choline is not only found easily in animal foods, it’s absorbed better too.

-It’s a powerful antioxidant, and helps to prevent some of the negative effects of degenerative diseases like diabetes, cardiovascular disease, and more.
+It’s a powerful antioxidant and helps to prevent some of the negative effects of degenerative diseases like diabetes, cardiovascular disease, and more.
 Like creatine, carnosine is only found in animal foods (10).

-The latest & best research shows that to reap the benefits that protein has to offer on maintaining muscle mass, especially as we age, we need to get about 10 g of leucine at each meal which is easily accomplished when a variety of proteins are eat together, both plant and animal [hint for a total protein content of 30 g per meal].
+The latest & best research shows that to reap the benefits that protein has to offer on maintaining muscle mass, especially as we age, we need to get about 10 g of leucine at each meal which is easily accomplished when a variety of proteins are eaten together, both plant and animal [hint for total protein content of 30 g per meal].

 The reality is, animal foods are abundant in leucine which means they can deliver lots of leucine on their own or, if eaten in smaller serving sizes, can bump up the modest amounts of leucine in plant foods.
-Manufacturers of vegan foods like meal replacements & protein powders know this which is why many have added extra branched chain amino acids to their products so that they resemble & approximate animal based foods and protein powders – go figure.
+Manufacturers of vegan foods like meal replacements & protein powders know this which is why many have added extra branched-chain amino acids to their products so that they resemble & approximate animal-based foods and protein powders – go figure.

 Glycine is 1 of 20 amino acids that make up the human body.
 Under normal healthy conditions, the body can make about 12 of the 20 amino acids on its own either from scratch or by recycling old amino acids as part of the normal turnover of the body [a.k.a. they’re considered ‘non-essential‘]; cells and tissues are constantly being broken down and rebuilt.